mverouden/blogdown-academic/content/post/2022-11-07-anaconda-installation-macos/index.md

 {{< figure src="anaconda-macos/11-installation-finish.png" caption="Finish and close the Anaconda3 installer." numbered="true" id="finish" >}}

 {{% callout note %}}
-Congratulations :satisfied:, you now have Anaconda3 2025.06-1 containing Python 3.13.5 installed on your mac!
+Congratulations :satisfied:, you now have the latest version of Anaconda3 installed on your mac for the matching architecture!

 Before actively using Anaconda, some configuration may be required.
 The configuration is described in the next section.
 {{% /callout %}}